Sanamahism: Revival

 The collective effort of the revival of Sanamahism is often referred to as the Sanamahi movement.
 The earliest accounts can be traced back to the formation of the Apokpa Marup by Laininghal Naoriya Phulo in 1930 at Cachar (present day Assam, India).
 The movement spread to the Manipur Valley by 1934.
-Although the movement did not gain momentum due to the Japanese invasion in the Second world war, plans were initially made to intensify the movement under the leadership of Takhellambam Bokul (Sanamahi Bokul).
-Phullo died in 1941.
+Although the movement did not gain momentum due to the Japanese invasion in the Second World War, plans were initially made to intensify the movement under the leadership of Takhellambam Bokul (Sanamahi Bokul).
+Phulo died in 1941.

-Three years after the death of Phullo in 1944, the movement finally started gaining momentum in Manipur.
+Three years after the death of Phulo in 1944, the movement finally started gaining momentum in Manipur.
 Resolutions were made to denounce Hinduism and to revive Sanamahism in Manipur.
-Mass campaign were held to popularize Sanamahi religion at various places in Manipur.
-On 14 May 1945, the popular Meitei Marup was formed.
+Mass campaign were held to popularise Sanamahi religion at various places in Manipur.
+On 14 May 1945, the popular Meitei Marup movement was formed.
 This marked the beginning of the revival of Sanamahism and the Meitei Mayek, original script of the Manipuri Language among other things.
 The term Sanamahism and Meitei Marup are often used interchangeably.
-The Brahma Sabha strongly opposed the movement and formally outcast 38 members of the Meitei Marup.
+The Brahma Sabha strongly opposed the movement and formally outcast 38 members of Meitei Marup.

 By the 1970s and 1980s, the Sanamahi Movement attracted more activists.
 Massive drives were held reclaiming shrines of deiteis and adverting Hindu practices or worship to ancient old traditions of Sanamahism.
-Notable movement was the seize of the idols of Sanamahi and Leimarel Sidabi from Hindu Brahmins which are now presently installed in the temple at First Manipur Rifles Ground, Imphal.
-On 16 February 1974, mass convert to Sanamahism was held.
-The event is coined, Nongkhang Parei Hanba, symbolic to reversing the forced mass baptism into Hinduism in 1729, referred to as Nongkhang Iruppa.
+Notable movement was the seizure of the idols of Sanamahi and Leimarel Sidabi from Hindu Brahmins, which are now presently installed in the temple at First Manipur Rifles Ground, Imphal.
+On 16 February 1974, a mass conversion to Sanamahism was held.
+The event became known as, Nongkhang Parei Hanba, which symbolized reversing the forced mass baptism into Hinduism of the Meitei people of Manipur by King Pamheiba in 1729, which is referred to as Nongkhang Iruppa.

 On 23 April 1992, the then Maharaja of Manipur, Okendrajit Sana declared that "I open the Lubak Tabu and abandon Hinduism as state religion and recognition is hereby withdrawn by the Royal Customary Law of the Country, instead the Royal Customary Law revives the Lainingthouism as the state religion and do herby give recognition as state religion."

-The 2011 census of India places the Sanamahi followers to be 8.19% of the total population of Manipur, India.
+The 2011 census of India estimated the Sanamahism followers to be around 8.19% of the total population of Manipur, India.